mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 <!-- NOTE AND the additional motivations flowing into this system from other activity systems.
 HOW AND WHY?
 MOTIVATIONS IN PARTICULAR? -->

-Playtesting acted as a stimulus and incubator for emerging socio-cultural practices prompting me to ask if suitable affordances be added to the design to encourage their further growth in line with Gutiérrez's valuing of the inclusive, diverse properties of hybridity in practices [@gutierrez_rethinking_1999].
-Addressing issues of motivation and positive affect, the role of play as leading activity is explored by Gutierrez [@gutierrez_learning_2019-1] to facilitate movement between sites of learning.

 One of their remits of student helpers in P2 and P3 was to support the work of participants and to guide reflection during making and playtesting by asking simple questions like "What have you been working on?", What are you working on now.
 What do you want to add to your game.
 MOVE?
 Beyond this, students also gave feedback between playtestings sessions, connected different participants, and input into the design process via debriefing sessions.